Ajd760/Unix_Shell/README.md

 # Unix_Shell
-A unix shell simulator written in C++
+A bash shell wrapper written in C++